Glacier to Yellowstone

 Two Medicine and Looking Glass

 After a big day in the saddle, nobody will complain about having another day to explore the wonders of Glacier National Park.
-No need to re-pack your bag this morning; we get to enjoy another day in East Glacier at Jacobson Cottages.
+There is no need to re-pack your bag this morning; we enjoy another day in East Glacier at Jacobson Cottages.

-After a relaxing morning and breakfast, we will head North turning off towards Two Medicine, a beautiful part of Glacier National Park that sees less traffic.
+After a relaxing morning and breakfast, we will head North towards Two Medicine, a beautiful part of Glacier National Park with less traffic.
 We will have an option to hike, or guests can head back towards Looking Glass Pass.
 Looking Glass is a staff favorite and one of the best rides in Montana!
 Even if you did it the day before, it’s worth doing it again.

 Kings Hill Scenic Byway

-We’ll shuttle to Monarch and get off the beaten path on this spectacularly scenic route to White Sulphur Springs.
-The first 20 miles climb gradually towards the high point of the day – the Showdown Ski area, where we’ll stop for lunch at 7,400 feet.
-In the afternoon, we’ll take a trip into White Sulphur Springs for a soak in the developed hot springs or to relax by the lake.
-That evening, the Cycling House chef will serve dinner in the authentic Willow Creek Cabins barn, followed by some amazing stargazing!
+We’ll shuttle to Monarch (2.5 hours) from East Glacier and get off the beaten path on this spectacularly scenic route.
+The first 20 miles climb gradually towards the day’s high point – the Showdown Ski area, where we’ll stop for lunch at 7,200 feet.
+After lunch, there’s a net loss into White Sulphur Springs, where we will stay at The Spa Hot Springs Motel.
+Guests can soak in the thermal hot springs and stroll an authentic Montana town.

 Crazy Mountains